tretoef-estrella/HUNT-FOR-DISTANCE-13/README.md

 ## The Matrix

 This is SEED_E1★.
 Six rows, twenty-two columns, four symbols.
 Found on 24 March 2026 by engine ESTRELLA RAYO v3.
-It is the closest anyone has ever published (as far as I know) to a [22,6,13]₄ code — a mathematical object that may or may not exist, and that nobody had seriously hunted in 25 years.
+It is a [22,6,12]₄ code with A₁₂ = 3 — the closest anyone has ever published (as far as I know) to a [22,6,13]₄ code, a mathematical object that may or may not exist and that nobody had seriously hunted in 25 years.

 ```
 1 1 0 1 1 0 0 1 0 0 0 1 1 0 1 1 0 1 1 1 0 1